CSCfi/fairdata-metax/docs/api/v1/datasets.rst

         }
         # ... other fields

-    Please refer to :ref:`Update examples<rst-dataset-examples-update>` for more information about update process.
+    Please refer to :ref:`Update examples<rst-dataset-examples-update-v1>` for more information about update process.

     .. note:: Changing the license for REMS managed dataset closes all existing download accesses to the dataset.